This country-specific Q&A provides an overview of Restructuring & Insolvency laws and regulations applicable in Thailand.

 What are the greatest barriers to efficient and effective restructurings and insolvencies in the jurisdiction?
 Are there any proposals for reform to counter any such barriers?

-Costs and time consumption are often the greatest barriers in bankruptcy and rehabilitation proceedings under the Thai legal framework.
-Generally, the proceedings in the Thai Bankruptcy Court are open ended by its very nature, for the reasons as follows:
+Costs and time are often the most important barriers in Thai bankruptcy and rehabilitation proceedings.
+In general, the proceedings are open-ended by their very nature, for the following reasons:

 Privacy & Cookies Policy